Gazumping: United States

-The term gazumping is not used in the United States.
+The term gazumping is not used in the United States as once a house sale and price are agreed verbally it is binding in law.
 Every state has different laws and traditions, but buyers typically make a written offer that, when accepted (signed) by the seller, is in most localities binding on the seller.
 This is known as a "purchase and sale" contract, which may have conditions.
 U.S. residential purchase contracts typically contain an inspection clause, a short period during which the buyer can inspect the property and back out of the contract with the full return of the earnest money, if the property does not pass the buyer's inspections.
 The seller, however, cannot, except in some states, back out during the inspection period.
 New Jersey is one state where the seller has a "legal review" period, during which they can back out of an accepted contract.

 Gazundering

 "Gazundering" is where a prospective buyer (especially of a property) offers to buy the property at an agreed price but subsequently threatens to withdraw the offer unless the seller agrees to a lower price.
+If the seller does not agree with the change in price, the deal may fall through.

+Gazundering became widespread in the 1980s due to the decade's housing market deregulation, skyrocketing house prices and buyers having a legal advantage over sellers.

 There are two circumstances where this happens: